Caucasus campaign: 1918

 The Bolshevik revolution left Russia's vast southern territories unguarded, except for a few thousand Armenian volunteers equipped with castoff Russian arms, commanded by Tovmas Nazarbekian and an even smaller force of refugees from western Anatolia led by Andranik Ozanian, spread along a line extending from Yerevan to Van and Erzinjan.
+On 2 February, Turkish forces launched an attack at the disintegrated Caucasus front that was abandoned by Russian Troops.
+Having defeated the scattered and poorly-organized Georgian and Armenian units, Ottoman forces quickly recovered the territories that were lost previously to Imperial Russia in 1915–17, The Ottomans invaded the former Russian possessions in the Caucasus and the Secession of the Region from Russia.
 The Third Army's offense headed by Vehib Pasha began on February 5.
-The Ottoman forces moved through east of the line between Tirebolu and Bitlis and took Kelkit on February 7, Erzincan on February 13, Bayburt on February 19, Tercan on February 22, the Black Sea port of Trabzon on February 24.
-The incoming sea-borne reinforcements began to debark at Trabzon.
+The Ottoman forces moved through east of the line between Tirebolu and Bitlis and took Kelkit on February 7, Erzincan on February 13, Bayburt on February 19, Tercan on February 22, and the Black Sea port of Trabzon on February 24.
+The incoming sea-borne reinforcements began to disembark at Trabzon.
 Manzikert, Hınıs, Oltu, Köprüköy and Tortum followed over the following two weeks.
 By March 24 the Ottoman forces were crossing the 1914 frontier into what had been Russian Empire territory.

 On March 3, the Grand vizier Talat Pasha signed the Treaty of Brest-Litovsk with the Russian SFSR.
 Bolshevik Russia ceded Batum, Kars, and Ardahan, which the Russians had captured during the Russo-Turkish War (1877–1878).
 The treaty also stipulated that Transcaucasia was to be declared independent.
 In addition to these provisions, a secret clause was inserted which obliged the Russians to demobilize Armenian national forces.

-Then a peace conference between the Ottomans and a delegation of the Transcaucasian Diet convened on March 14.
+A peace conference between the Ottomans and a delegation of the Transcaucasian Diet convened on March 14.
 Enver Pasha offered to surrender all claims in the Caucasus in return for recognition of the Ottoman re-acquisition of the east Anatolian provinces as agreed to at Brest-Litovsk.
 On April 5, the head of the Transcaucasian delegation Akaki Chkhenkeli accepted the Treaty of Brest-Litovsk as a basis for more negotiations and wired the governing bodies urging them to accept this position.
 The mood prevailing in Tiflis was very different.
-Tiflis acknowledge the existence of a state of war between themselves and the Ottoman Empire.
+Tiflis acknowledged the existence of a state of war between themselves and the Ottoman Empire.